jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 ### Control Algorithms

 Although it does add an additional bit of complexity, for any system that needs to operate for any length of time, some form of closed-loop control is generally necessary.
-The difficulty then becomes how does one translate a control input
+The difficulty then becomes how does one translate a control input into a control output.

 #### "Bang bang" control